 Gum disease and tooth loss are common due to tartar buildup.

-DNA testing can help identify Maine Coons at risk for genetic conditions.
+DNA testing can help identify Maine Coons are at higher risk for genetic conditions.

 Early detection of health issues is crucial for prompt treatment.
 Regular veterinary checkups are crucial for maintaining your pet's health and well-being.
 These checkups allow veterinarians to detect potential health issues early, administer necessary vaccinations and preventatives, and provide personalized care recommendations.